vcsjones/vcsjones.dev/_posts/2019-02-01-csharp-readonly-span-bytes-static.md

 using `Span<T>`, or interoperability with improvements to `fixed`.

-One that I love, but is not documented well, is some special treatment that `ReadOnlySpan<byte>` gets when it's contents are known at compile time.
+One that I love, but is not documented well, is some special treatment that `ReadOnlySpan<byte>` gets when its contents are known at compile time.

 Here's an example of a lookup table I used to aide with hex encoding that uses a `byte[]`.